A grassroots education coalition working to slow down the high-tech takeover of Baltimore County Public Schools

 National Education Blog, Living in Dialogue: The Classroom of the Future; Student-Centered or Device-Centered?

-Washington Post: Competency-Based Learning; The Newest Fad in Education and Why Some Teachers Find it Troubling AND FairTest Testing Reform Analyst on “Personalized Learning” Resulting in More Standardized Testing
+Washington Post: Competency-Based Learning; The Newest Fad in Education and Why Some Teachers Find it Troubling, FairTest Testing Reform Analyst on “Personalized Learning” Resulting in More Standardized Testing, and Hitting the return key on education

 The following information was researched by a BCPS parent and others.